Advanced-Ideas/Pure/README.md

 # Pure
-A very fast and powerfull functionnal language
+A very fast and powerfull functional language.
+Coming soon...